PHOTOGRAPHY DURING COVID

 ENGAGEMENT / MATERNITY / FAMILY SESSIONS

 With public parks currently open, I am offering outdoor maternity, family, and engagement shoots.
-These photography sessions are for groups no more than five.
+These photography sessions are for groups no more than ten.
 All people involved must be from the same household.
-Maternity dresses are currently provided at no extra cost.
-However, they are completely optional based on your own comfort levels.
+If you are bringing people from beyond your household, do let me know.
+Maternity dresses are currently provided at no extra cost and are washed after each session.
+However, they are completely optional to use based on your own comfort levels.

-Safety-wise, I will wear a mask during the entire session.
+Safety-wise, I will wear a mask during the entire session upon the client’s request.
 I will capture all the key moments from a safe distance utilizing zoom lenses.
 I will verbally guide you through all the poses.
 And sanitizer will be used if anything requires a hands-on approach.

-As my Scarborough based photography studio is currently closed, I’m only offering on-location boudoir sessions.
-This can be in a hotel, Airbnb, or in the comfort of your own home.
+I’m still offering on-location boudoir sessions.
+This can be in a studio rental, hotel, Airbnb, or in the comfort of your own home.
 The selection of your location is up to you.
 If you’d like to use a prop from my boudoir closet, do let me know before your scheduled session.
 This way I can have it properly disinfected and ready for your appointment.
-Safety-wise, I will wear a mask during the entire session.
+Safety-wise, I will wear a mask during the entire session, upon the client’s request.
 I will shoot from a safe distance and provide verbal guidance regarding posing throughout your photography session.
-And sanitizer will be used if anything requires a hands-on approach.
+Hand sanitizer will be used if anything requires a hands-on approach.

-With childcare services such as nannies, babysitters, and daycares cleared to reopen; so are my newborn sessions.
-During the quarantine, I completely reworked my portable studio to be incredibly safe for newborns.
-These photography sessions are in the comfort of your own backyard.
+With childcare services such as nannies, babysitters, and daycares cleared to remain open; so are my newborn sessions.
+During the first Covid lockdown, I completely reworked my portable studio to be incredibly safe for newborns.
+These photography sessions are in the comfort of your own home.
 All props, clothes, and backdrops come cleaned after each newborn session.
 There is also a 3 day buffer between each booked newborn session to limit cross-contamination and proper disinfection.

 Keep in mind, the ideal time to photograph newborns is when the baby is 1-2 weeks.
 Most births do happen in hospitals, and this time frame falls within the incubation period of the virus.
 So please, if you or the baby are not feeling well, do let me know.
 We can always reschedule.
 There are no penalties for last-minute rescheduling even if it is the morning of your session.
 Let’s all keep safe.

-Due to the sheer size and density of Corporate Events, I am not currently covering them.
-I don’t anticipate they’ll even be running in the near future.
-However, I am still offering Corporate Headshots photography.
-So if you’re treating this pandemic as a building year, this is a great time to update your team’s portrait archives.
-I’d bring a portable portrait studio to your office and photograph each member of your team against a neutral backdrop.
-The entire session is no contact and involves verbal instruction for posing.
+Due to the sheer size and density of Corporate Events, I was not offering photo/video services in this industry during previous lockdowns.
+While they are currently active, they are also often the first to go.
+On the chance we do go into another lockdown, I can still provide Livestream services for events like these.
+I can also still offer Corporate Headshots, product photography, and logo/branding services.
+For your headshots, I’d bring a portable portrait studio to your office and photograph each member of your team against a neutral backdrop.
+The entire session would be no contact and involves verbal instruction for posing.
 I’d wear a mask during the entire photography session and disinfect any touched surfaces between each visitor.